Springe direkt zu Inhalt

 Study team University of Bern:

-Dr. Corina Berli (Principle Investigator, PI)
+Dr. Corina Berli (Principal Investigator, PI)

 Health Psychology and Behavioural Medicine, Institute of Psychology, University of Bern